apache/kudu/docs/design-docs/rpc.md

 #### Certificate Authentication

 When the client and server are configured with certificates signed by a mutually trusted certificate authority (CA), certificate authentication can be used to authenticate the client and server.

-TODO(dan): explain how the two sides decide on certificate authentication.
-           Probably via a special SASL mechanism (`KUDU_CERTIFICATE`) which short-circuits any actual SASL messages.
+Certificate authentication is nothing more than a mutually-verified TLS handshake, so no additional message need to be exchanged.

 #### Token Authentication